OpenFabrics/sunfish_library_reference/README.md

 ```

 ## Usage
-To use sunfishcorelib you need to specify the **configuration parameters**, an example could be:
+To use sunfishcorelib you need to specify the **configuration parameters** into the conf.json file, an example could be:
 ```
-conf = {
+{
     "storage_backend": "FS",
     "redfish_root": "/redfish/v1/",
     "backend_conf" : {
-		"fs_root": "Resources/Sunfish"
+        "fs_root": "Resources",
+        "subscribers_root": "EventService/Subscriptions"
+    },
+    "handlers": {
+        "subscription_handler": "redfish",
+        "event_handler": "redfish"
     }
 }
 ```